-Relationships are built on communication and trust.
-If you don’t give them a chance to call or email you, your communication is one-sided, which limits the growth of the relationship.
+All relationships are built on communication and trust.
+If you don’t give them a chance to call or email you, your communication is one-sided, which limits the growth of the donor relationship.
 Think about it: do you want to get to know someone who only talks about themselves all the time?

 Stage 3: Decision

-After you’ve educated and engaged folks, it’s time to ask them to take the next step and get involved.
+After you’ve educated and engaged folks, it’s time to ask them to take the next step in the donor relationship and get involved.